m4salah/redroc/README.md

 - Scalabale image service that allow users download, search, and upload images.
 - Support for Encryption when uploading image, Decryption when downloading image.

+## To Use .env

+Rename .env.example to .env and fill the correct values.

 ## TODO

 - DONE: make encryption/decryption key read from env variable